 Mennonites believe peacebuilding is an achievable way of life.
 Because God is loving and just, Mennonites feel called to live lives that reflect this reality.
 We believe that peace and wholeness is a real possibility in time and space.
 It’s how God intends us to live here and now, and we have been given all of the necessary tools to achieve this through our faith in Jesus Christ.
 Living as peacebuilders when war comes is not easy because many in our society believe it is foolish to refuse to defend oneself and one’s country in the face of aggression.
 However, refusal to participate in violence and war goes back to the earliest beliefs of Christ’s followers, who were uniformly pacifist for the first 300 years.

 Walking the talk.
 Mennonites have become increasingly recognized as leaders in the art of conflict resolution — even on an international scale.
 Mennonites have been involved in helping differing groups or factions talk to each other in places like East Africa, Northern Ireland and Central America.
 Mennonites were also involved in some of the early developments in offender-victim reconciliation organizations in Canada and the United States, and in promoting restorative justice as a way of responding to criminal and antisocial activity.
 Organizations such as Mennonite Central Committee, Christian Peacemaker Teams and Mennonite Disaster Service are channels through which Mennonite volunteers work in relief, development, peacemaking and restoration around the world.
-And locally, TUMC is involved in working with victims of human trafficking, homeless people, refugees and nursing home care, as well as activities aimed at reconciliation between Indigenous and settler peoples in Canada.
+Locally, TUMC is involved in working with victims of human trafficking, refugees and nursing home care, as well as activities aimed at reconciliation between Indigenous and settler peoples in Canada.
 One of the biggest challenges for Mennonites is speaking out about what we’ve learned along the way.
 Many are calling for Mennonites to speak more boldly — to talk the walk.